 This year alone, however, the American Cancer Society estimates nearly 1.7 million new cases of cancer will be diagnosed, and approximately 600,000 people will die from cancer.
 That makes cancer the leading cause of death right behind heart disease.

-The good news is that through the years, we've made great strides in the war on cancer.
+The good news is that through the years, we’ve made great strides in cancer treatment.
 Advances in radiation, chemotherapy and targeted treatments have improved survival rates — particularly for breast, prostate, lung, liver and colorectal cancer.
-But beyond technology and treatments, one of our finest weapons against cancer is promoting awareness and the importance of screening.
+But beyond technology and treatments, it's also crucial to raise awareness of cancer and the importance of screening.

 In my age bracket, for instance, colon cancer screening is recommended at age 50.
 Although I’m not quite 50, it’s on my radar; despite its standing as one of the top three cancer killers, colorectal cancer is preventable, treatable and has a 90 percent survival rate if found early at the local stage.
 In the last 10 years, the rate for people diagnosed with colon cancer has actually dropped 30 percent, which researchers credit to awareness and more people getting the recommended screening tests.

-To help raise awareness for all types of cancer, Sharp Grossmont Hospital will be observing World Cancer Day on February 4.
+To help raise awareness for all types of cancer, Sharp Grossmont Hospital will be observing World Cancer Day on February 2.
 The day is intended to get as many people as possible around the globe to talk about cancer.
-Several employees, including myself, will color our hair lavender — the color representing all cancers — to raise awareness and honor loved ones, friends and patients whose lives have been touched by cancer.
-We have deemed the day, "Get Your Lavender On" Day.
+All employees, including myself, will wear the color lavender — the color representing all cancers — to raise awareness and honor loved ones, friends and patients whose lives have been touched by cancer.
+And we’ll unite on our hospital’s helicopter pad to form a giant human lavender ribbon.
+We have deemed the day, “Get Your Lavender On” Day.

 As for my son, he had a rough course for a while.
-But after a year-long battle, which included a bone marrow transplant, he has been in remission for seven years.
-Today, he's a happy, healthy 11-year-old boy, and I love spending my free time with him playing baseball or attending sporting events.
+But after a year-long battle, which included a bone marrow transplant, he has been in remission for eight years.
+Today, he’s a happy, healthy 12-year-old boy, and I love spending my free time with him playing baseball or attending sporting events.